Links Between Epigenetics and Diabetes/Obesity

 And yes, the effects of environmental exposure of fathers, not just mothers, can be transmitted via epigenetics.
 There's even a name for that, the Paternal Origins of Health and Disease (POHaD) (a variation of DOHaD, Developmental Origins of Health and Disease), complete with a symposium and calls for research on the topic (Soubry 2018).
 New research is actively investigating just exactly how "fathers matter" (Braun et al. 2017).
 Reviews summarize how epigenetic changes to sperm caused by various environmental factors, including chemicals, might lead to metabolic disease in offspring (Siddeek et al. 2018; Sharp and Lawlor, 2019).

 Additional reviews also address how epigenetic changes (in sperm or eggs), caused by nutrition or environmental chemicals, can lead to obesity and other metabolic problems in offspring and in future generations (King and Skinner 2020).
+Researchers are also looking into which epigenetic processes are responsible for the transmission of obesity due to chemical exposure for multiple generations; the jury is still out (Mohajer et al. 2021).

 Researchers are now looking into whether we can find epigenetic markers in sperm that would be a sign of ancestral exposures to environmental chemicals (Nilsson et al. 2020).